UniFi vs Cisco Meraki: Small Business Network Cost Comparison

 WiFi 7 ROI Calculation Methodology

 The calculations include current WiFi 7 hardware costs and mandatory licensing but exclude optional professional services, extended warranties, or replacement hardware.
-For businesses planning 5+ year WiFi 7 deployments, UniFi consistently provides 75-85% total cost savings regardless of deployment size.
+For businesses planning 5+ year WiFi 7 deployments, UniFi consistently provides 60-75% total cost savings depending on deployment size and support requirements.

 Additional WiFi 7 Cost Considerations: